 What is a colonoscopy?

-What happens during colonoscopy?
+What can I expect during a colonoscopy?

 What if the colonoscopy shows something abnormal?

-What happens after a colonoscopy?
+What can I expect after a colonoscopy?

 What are the possible complications of colonoscopy?